ericphanson/SearchablePDFs.jl/README.md

 Next steps:

 * Allow choice of training data used for tesseract
-* Look at what settings should be used for `unpaper`
 * Robustify and test on more files
 * Add better tests?